mvciekzvbek/Front-Trends-2017/README.md

 <a name="mihai"></a>
 # Mihai Cernusca (Gifshop): Prevent Default — The future of authoring tools

-The history of authoring tools, starting from Macintosh text editor and ending with Google Documents.
+The history of authoring tools, starting from Macintosh text editor, through MS Word and ending with Google Documents.

 <a name="konrad"></a>
 # Konrad Dzwinel (Brainly, Google Developer Expert): Alternative Reality DevTools